prometheus/client_java/README.md

 }
 ```

-Metrics with labels include `labelNames()` when building the metric and , the `label()` method looks up or creates
+To create metrics with labels include `labelNames()` when building the metric.
+The `label()` method looks up or creates
 the corresponding labelled metric.
 You might also consider storing the labelled metric as an instance variable if it is
-appropriate for performance, it is thread safe and can be called multiple times.
+appropriate for performance, it is thread safe and can be used multiple times.

 ```java
 class YourClass {